akesterson/mercy/puppet/README.md

 This puppet module assumes that you have:

+* A RabbitMQ broker that we can use for Celery tasks
-* Working apache with a puppet service
+* Working apache on localhost with a puppet service we can notify
-* Working python 2.7 and pip
+* Working python 2.7 and pip on localhost
 * Working postgres with a username, password, and database for mercy to use

 Aside from that, the module has no dependencies.